alex-maleno/Fuzzing-Module/README.md

 ## Indexing and Analysis in Sourcetrail

-- After the project is built, open up Sourcetrail and hit New Project.
+- After the project is built, open Sourcetrail and click New Project.
 Name the project something relevant and in the "Sourcetrail
-Project Location" text box, click the three dots on the right and navigate to the directory where your project is.
+Project Location" text box, click the three dots on the right and navigate to the directory where your project lives.
 After the path is listed in the text box, click "Add Source Group" at the bottom of the window.
 - In the new pop up, select the "CDB" option if it is a C or C++ project.
 A new window will pop up.
 Click the three dots in the "Compilation Database" textbox, and navigate to the "compile_commands.json" file within the build folder you created in the target.
 This will allow the files to be indexed in Sourcetrail.
 - On a Windows machine, this process is the same, but must be done within the virtual machine.
-- Once everything is indexed in Sourcetrail, open the project in another program for viewing code (like VS code) so you can see the files listed out and can navigate them more easily.
-This will allow you to glance over code and find things that would be interesting to investigate further using Sourcetrail (Sourcetrail has a searchbar, so you can find any function or chunk of code very quickly).
+- Once everything is indexed in Sourcetrail, open the project in another program for viewing code (like VS code, sublime, etc.) so you can see the files listed out and can navigate the file tree.
+This will allow you to glance over code and find things that might be interesting to investigate further using Sourcetrail (Sourcetrail has a searchbar, so you can find any function or chunk of code very quickly).
 - The best way to find potential entry points in your targets is too look for files dealing with inputs from an outside source
 	- This could look like sensors, GPS systems, user inputs, communication modules, etc.
+    - We had success looking at "Mavlink"-related functions and files.
 - After finding a file that could be of interest, navigate to it in Sourcetrail by looking it up.
-After doing this, we can see the different functions inside of the file, and the inputs to those functions.
-We can click through those things to learn more about them
+You will see the functions in the file and the inputs to those functions.
+You can click through those things to learn more about them.
-- In general, its good practice to bookmark things in Soucetrail that look interesting so you can come back to them later
+- In general, its good practice to bookmark things in Soucetrail that look interesting so you can come back to them later.

 ## Creating a Slice
 TODO: figure out an appropriate spot to have this section.
 Tossed it at the end just to get ideas down.
 Also write more